 If your cat prefers wet food, you probably understand the frustration of throwing away uneaten food and wonder if there’s a better way.
-Dry food is easier to store, but if that’s not an option, it’s time to explore how to store and serve wet food in a way that creates less waste.
+Storing dry cat food is so much easier, but if that’s not an option, it’s time to explore how to store and serve wet food in a way that creates less waste.

 You’ll save money on wasted food, and you may even be able to make serving wet food a little easier on yourself.
-Let’s take a look at a few things you can do to preserve your cat’s wet food, including one of the most important methods — freezing.
+Let’s take a look at a few things you can do to preserve your cherished feline friend’s wet food, including one of the most important methods — freezing.

 It turns out that your best system for wet food starts in your freezer.
 Wet food freezes well and remains suitable for up to six months or longer if stored in the right format.
 Storing cat food frozen helps eliminate the hassle of tossing old wet food and could make it easier to serve your cat overall.

 Before you toss that food tin in the freezer, there are a few things you should consider.
 Let’s take a look at the basics of storing your cat’s food, so you get the best results and don’t regret your decision later.

 Wet food has a high moisture content that will expand in the freezer.
 If you don’t put your wet food in a freezer-safe container, you could be in for trouble.
 The tin doesn’t allow for expansion so it could explode or leak in the freezer.

 Instead, use a freezer-safe plastic or glass container and leave space for the food to expand.
 Your freezer will thank you, and you won’t have to deal with a huge mess when you go to get your cat’s next meal.

 Another massive issue with freezing is not dividing food into the proper portions before you freeze.
 It can take forever to thaw an entire chunk of cat food, so save yourself the hassle and divide up your food first.